dd-dreams/aft/README.md

 Options:
     -m --mode MODE              Run as `sender`, `server`, `receiver` or `download`.
-    -a --address ADDRESS        Address to connect to on.
+    -a --address ADDRESS        Address to connect to.
     -p --port PORT              Port to host the server on.
     -i --identifier IDENTIFIER  Identifier to find the receiver.
 Used only when its not P2P.
     -v --verbose VERBOSE        Verbose level.
 Default is 1 (warnings only).
 Range 1-3.